History Files Nav bar

 Laconicus

-Of royal blood, but relationship unknown.
+Of royal blood, relationship unknown.
 Last king of Sparta.

 146 BC

-The Achaean League is dissolved by Rome and Greece is annexed to the Roman province of Macedonia.
+The Achaean League is dissolved by a now-powerful Roman republic following the similar dismantling of the kingdom of Macedonia by 150 BC.
+Greece is now annexed to the Roman province of 'Macedonia and Thrace'.